-That began a success that today grew into 1,700 locations and 21,000 cameras that are throughout a 75-mile radius of the Empire State Building.

-We three years ago were deemed the largest private surveillance network in the country and the crime reduction in some of those properties-and I'm talking about areas in the South Bronx and areas in Harlem where I served for 10 years-some of the crime reduction was 90% after six months of the implementation of the Secure Watch systems.

-And I say systems because you have to know how to use that technology and you have to be able to give that technology and get it immediately to law enforcement.
-We now have an MOU in place with the Fire Department of New York, success.
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING174 2 manager, you're an owner.
+I said, let us handle 3 security incidents, we will direct the video and 4 the data to the NYPD or, in this case now, the 5 Newark and Boston PD, and we will move that data 6 across and we will facilitate this transfer of 7 information, but most important you need to work 8 closely with local law enforcement.
+9 That began a success that today 10 grew into 1,700 locations and 21,000 cameras that 11 are throughout a 75-mile radius of the Empire 12 State Building.
+13 We three years ago were deemed the 14 largest private surveillance network in the 15 country and the crime reduction in some of those 16 propertiesand I'm talking about areas in the 17 South Bronx and areas in Harlem where I served for 18 10 yearssome of the crime reduction was 90% 19 after six months of the implementation of the 20 Secure Watch systems.
+21 And I say systems because you have 22 to know how to use that technology and you have to 23 be able to give that technology and get it 24 immediately to law enforcement.
+We now have an 25 MOU in place with the Fire Department of New York,

-we realize that this is a brilliant first responder program that from the time in 911 calls that the city should have access to these cameras, whether it's fire department responding or police responding.
-We got our owner groups to offer that free to the city to make sure that-I was on a panel with Senator Adams and when we developed that program last year, it's had tremendous

-I probably know more about surveillance and security than most people in this town right now.
-I've been doing it a long time and we've done it very well and we've done it very cost effective.
-Part of it was the cost effectiveness of it.
-This system was built to compete on a very competitive market out there with the private sector and we have won hands down over and over.
-Even the components that we offer all come with five year parts and labor maintenance.
-We don't believe in turning over a high-tech system and then allowing it to-and then putting the responsibility on the municipality to take care of that.

-I think I went over my time, and I
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING175 2 we realize that this is a brilliant first 3 responder program that from the time in 911 calls 4 that the city should have access to these cameras, 5 whether it's fire department responding or police 6 responding.
+We got our owner groups to offer that 7 free to the city to make sure thatI was on a 8 panel with Senator Adams and when we developed 9 that program last year, it's had tremendous 10 success.
+11 I probably know more about 12 surveillance and security than most people in this 13 town right now.
+I've been doing it a long time 14 and we've done it very well and we've done it very 15 cost effective.
+Part of it was the cost 16 effectiveness of it.
+This system was built to 17 compete on a very competitive market out there 18 with the private sector and we have won hands down 19 over and over.
+Even the components that we offer 20 all come with five year parts and labor 21 maintenance.
+We don't believe in turning over a 22 high-tech system and then allowing it toand then 23 putting the responsibility on the municipality to 24 take care of that.
+25 I think I went over my time, and I